Sophia Xiao Pu

 Santa Barbara, CA 93106

 Welcome!
-I am a first-year CS PhD student at University of California, Santa Barbara advised by Prof. William Wang.
+I am a second-year CS PhD student at University of California, Santa Barbara advised by Prof. William Wang.

 I obtained my bachelor’s degree from Peking University, where I was advised by Prof. Xiaojun Wan.
 I also worked with Prof. Tianxing He at Tsinghua University and Prof. Yulia Tsvetkov at University of Washington.